TomBric/stratux-radar-display/README.md

 - Oled-Display: Waveshare 14747, 128x128, General 1.5inch RGB OLED display Module
    ![Oled photo](https://github.com/TomBric/stratux-radar-display/blob/main/no-code/images/Oled_1in5.jpg)

+ - Optional power supply suggestion: If you need a reliable display power supply in your airplane, I have good experiences with small step-down converters LM2596.
+Then you can use the aircraft power supply (up to 40V).
+Calibrate the LM2596 at home for a power output at 5 V e.g. using an old laptop power supply.
+LM2596 also work well for the stratux itself.
+No problems with radio noise.

  # Hardware connection of the OLED 1.5 inch display

 | Connection  | PIN# on Raspberry  | Cable color |